devdelion/simple-platformer/README.txt

 - Adding textures to the game.
 This requires modifying the display class and finding suitable platformer assets.
 - Improving physics.
 Acceleration, friction and jump forgiveness would make movement more realistic and smooth.
 - Adding monsters to the game.
 Enemies would make the game more challenging.

+Note:
+Game should be run using local server